bl4drnnr/openvpn-digitalocean-infrastructure/README.md

 The presented project presents **OpenVPN** infrastructure build on **DigitalOcean** with help of **Terraform** IaaS programming language.
 Bellow will be described:

-- the schema of the whole built virtual privagte network with devices
+- the diagram of the whole built virtual privagte network with devices
 - step-by-step instruction on how to implement it using **Terraform** (this repository) and on your own
 - detailed information about **TLS/SSL, HTTPS, certificates, key pairs** etc.